fmfi-compbio/warpstr/warpstr_docs/docs/config.md

 Each directory as given by `path` and `runs`, i.e. `/data/subjectXY/run_1` and so on, is traversed by WarpSTR to find .bam files and .fast5 files.

+!!!tip
+    See [Test case](installation.md#test-case) for an example of test data and associated config.

 ### Reference path

 Path to the reference fasta file.
 The reference is required for two things: